DiscreteTotalVariation/ChiSquared/README.md

 The file [calculate_exact_distributions.py](calculate_exact_distributions.py) contains the script for the calculating the exact distribution for a given range of values of `N` and `n`.
 By default, the script will store the results in the directory `chi_data/chi_exact_distributions`.
 In addition to that, it will also store the possible sums of squared bin values for certain values of `N` and `n`.

-### Exact and approimated CDFs and the Kolmogorov-Smirnov statistic values
+### Exact and approximated CDFs and the Kolmogorov-Smirnov statistic values

 The file [calculate_cdfs_and_ks_statistic_values.py](calculate_cdfs_and_ks_statistic_values.py) contains the script for the calculating the exact and the approximated values of CDF as well as calculating the values of the Kolmogorov-Smirnov statistic values.
 The calculations are done for the values of `N` and `n` that have a corresponding exact distribution in the directory `chi_data/chi_exact_distributions`.
 The results will be stored in the directories `chi_data/chi_cdf_exact_vs_approximated` and `chi_data/chi_kss`.